maarten-k/realignment/README.md

 ```
 The input files should be cram files.

-- Edit `config/config.yaml` and correct the "list_of_files" line to the just created tab separate list with samples and paths.
+- Edit `config/config.yaml` and correct the "list_of_files" line to the created tab separate list with samples and paths.
-Here is also the option to use the ooriginalor optimised pipeline: to use the optimised pipeline set the  "original" option to False.
+Here is also the option to use the original optimised pipeline: to use the optimised pipeline set the  "original" option to False.

 - Run the pipeline with: